DmytroZinkevych/GetLinks/README.md

 # GetLinks
-Simple Java app which collects links from all *.url files in the folder to a text file
+Simple Java app which collects links along with their names from all `.url` and `.webloc` files in the folder to a single text file